-GRE vs GMAT- The difference between the two examinations
+GMAT vs GRE – The difference between the two examinations

-- GRE can get you an admission into Graduate Schools and Business Schools for your Masters.
-The GRE consists primarily of Verbal and Quantitative sections, whose scores vary from 130 to 170 in 1-point increments.
+- GRE can get you admission into Graduate Schools and Business Schools for your Masters.
+The GRE consists of Verbal and Quantitative sections, whose scores vary from 130 to 170 in 1-point increments.
 It also consists of a 60-minute Analytical Writing section with two essays of 30 minutes each.
-Offered as a computer adaptive exam in the United States, this exam lasts for 3.5 hours on paper or 3.75 hours if given on computer.
-The cost of registering for GRE is $195
+This exam lasts for 3.5.
+The cost of the GRE test is $205.

-- GMAT can only get you an admission for a Masters from Business Schools.
+- GMAT can only get you admission for a Master from Business Schools.
 GMAT consists of 2 major sections- Verbal and Quantitative.
 It also has a 30-minute Analytic section with one essay, a 30-minute Integrated Reasoning section, but their scores are separate and do not add up for the total GMAT score.
-The GMAT score ranges can possibly range from 200 up to 800, in 10-point increments.
-The duration of the exam is 3.5 hours and it costs $250.
+Therefore, the GMAT score ranges can range from 200 up to 800 in 10-point increments.
+The duration of the exam is 3.5 hours, and it costs $250.

-Both the test scores are valid for 5 years.
+Both the test scores are valid for five years.

-Now, let us analyze the differences in the contents of the two examinations-
+Now, let us analyse the differences in the contents of the two examinations-

 The types of questions in the two examinations can be compared according to two sections- Verbal and Quantitative.